Reading Strategies

 Survey the entire chapter before you start reading so that you become familiar with what will be presented and how much time you need.

-• Look at the title and all subtitles to know what the chapter is about and how it is broken up into parts.
+- Look at the title and all subtitles to know what the chapter is about and how it is broken up into parts.
 Label major headings with Roman numerals and subheadings with capital letters to show the relationship between topics.

-• Look at the chapter outline - it is the blueprint to the chapter
+- Look at the chapter outline - it is the blueprint to the chapter.

-• Read the introduction and/or first paragraph first - this will tell you the purpose of the chapter
+- Read the introduction and/or first paragraph first - this will tell you the purpose of the chapter.

-• Read the last paragraph - this will summarize the key information
+- Read the last paragraph - this will summarize the key information.

-Before you begin reading, turn the subheadings into questions so that your mind is actively looking for answers rather than passively reading along.
+Before you begin reading, turn the subheadings into questions, so your mind is actively looking for answers rather than passively reading along.
+While you read, periodically look at the questions, and stop to see if you can recall the information.

-• Turn subheadings into questions
+- Turn subheadings into questions.

-• Create questions from information printed in the margins
+- Create questions from information printed in the margins.

-• Create questions for each graph presented
+- Create questions for each section.

 READ